andybalham/blog-source-code/blog-posts/serverless-integration-testing-with-cdk-part-1.md

 From my own experience and that I have read of others, one of the biggest challenges of serverless is how to test.
-Beyond unit testing, do you try to replicate cloud infrastructure locally or rely on high-level end-to-end tests?
+Beyond unit testing, do you try to replicate cloud infrastructure locally or do you rely on high-level end-to-end tests?
 With multiple resources interacting asynchronously, how can you develop repeatable, meaningful tests?
-Here I ponder how we might use the [AWS CDK](https://aws.amazon.com/cdk/) to help.
+Here I ponder how we might take advantage of the [AWS CDK](https://aws.amazon.com/cdk/) to help.
 Using it to package our serverless applications into units that can be independently deployed, tested, and then torn down.

 All the code for this post is available on [GitHub](https://github.com/andybalham/blog-source-code/tree/master/integration-testing-with-cdk).

 # The system under test

-For this thought experiment, let us consider a system that does a simplified affordability calculation for a loan application.
+For this post, let us consider a system that does a simplified affordability calculation for a loan application.
 The system contains a number of configurations and a number of scenarios.
 A configuration contains a set of values that are used in the affordability model, such as to specify how much of any overtime income is to be used.
 A scenario contains the details supplied by the loan applicants, such as a breakdown of the applicants income.
 The system automatically calculates the results for each combination of configuration and scenario whenever a new one is added or an existing one is amended.

 The system revolves around a bucket that contains JSON files with the following structure: